flintlib/arb/doc/source/acb_hypgeom.rst

     The *forward* version computes the sum using forward recurrence.

+    The *bs* version computes the sum using binary splitting.

     The *rs* version computes the sum in reverse order using rectangular splitting.
 It only computes a magnitude bound for the value of *t*.